meera/apilogicserver-react-admin-genned/README.md

 ## Key Issue - Joins

-As shown on the [Order Show](#order-show) ("missing joins - product name), joins are not yet operaational.
+As shown on the [Order Show](#order-show) ("missing joins - product name"), joins are not yet operaational.
 Support appears to be available in the [react-admin enterprise edition](https://marmelab.com/ra-enterprise/modules/ra-relationships), but has not been tried.

 Is joins support required from ra-json-api-client?